Jaspreet8843/METO/README.md

 ```
 And navigate to `http://127.0.0.1:8000/METO/`.

+## Project
+The project is built with
+* Django Framework
+* HTML CSS JS
+* ORM Model Django

 ## Walkthrough
 The project has the user side and admin side.
 The user side allows